Resources

 For offsite activities with children and youth:

-1. At least two KCMCS trained and approved adults in each activity, except in the case of mentoring.
+1. At least two adults trained, volunteer application/memorandum of understanding signed, and approved to work with children/youth, are used to supervise each activity, except in the case of mentoring.
 Persons who are 18 years or older are considered to be adults.

 2. Eligibility is based on the following: